By Terrance Turner

 In a shocking, landmark ruling, the Supreme Court ruled 6-3 this morning that the 1964 Civil Rights Act (and its Title VII) protects LGBT workers from workplace discrimination.
 This means that it is now illegal to fire an employee because he or she is gay, lesbian, bisexual, or transgender.
 Believe it or not, it was legal in 29 states (including Texas) to fire someone for being LGBT.
 That ends today.

-The Civil Rights Act prohibited discrimination based on race, color, religion, or national origin in motels, restaurants, movie theatres, and all other public accomodations.
+The Civil Rights Act prohibited discrimination based on race, color, religion, or national origin in motels, restaurants, movie theatres, and all other public accommodations.
 Title VII outlawed discrimination”on the basis of sex”.
 It reads: “It shall be an unlawful employment practice for an employer to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual […] because of such individual’s race, color, religion, sex, or national origin.”